pickr02/cumbria-moths/core/docs/docs-site-config.md

 ## Configuring the image gallery
 These options are used to tailor the appearance and behaviour of the image gallery.
 These are specified as a group of options with the group name *gallery*.
 (No options as yet.)

 The available images and their captions are configured separately in a file called *images.txt* which also sits in the *user/config* folder.
 There is a separate help page with guidance on [setting up an image gallery](./docs-image-gallery.md).
+The images themselves are placed in the *user/data/images* folder (also described in the [setting up an image gallery](./docs-image-gallery.md) document).

+## Configuring the taxon details
+These options are used to tailor the appearance and behaviour of the taxon details pages.
+These are specified as a group of options with the group name *details*.
+(No options as yet.)

+Taxon details are Markdown pages placed in the  *user/data/captions* folder.
+Each file is named after the identifier used for the taxon in the taxon list file (*TODO - link to taxon list file doc*).
+The pages can contain any information and be laid out in whatever way you wish.
+There is an admin utility to generate stub details pages for each of your taxa if you wish to use it (see [documentation on admin utilities](./core/docs/docs-admin-utilities.md))

 ## Example site.txt config file
 ```